viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 Follow [the tutorial](/manage/ml/train-model/) to train your ML model.

-## PART 2: Use your ML Model to sing songs to your kids
+## Use your ML Model to sing songs to your kids

 ### Configure your webcam to act as a shape classifier